Nurse Manager Visa Sponsorship Jobs in Ohio

 Which visa types are most common for nurse manager roles in Ohio?

-The H-1B is the most common visa for nurse managers, since the role typically requires a Bachelor of Science in Nursing and increasingly a master's degree, meeting the specialty occupation threshold.
+The H-1B visa is the most common visa for nurse managers, since the role typically requires a Bachelor of Science in Nursing and increasingly a master's degree, meeting the specialty occupation threshold.
 EB-3 immigrant visa sponsorship is also used, particularly by health systems willing to support long-term permanent residence pathways.
 Candidates with prior U.S. clinical experience on OPT or a prior employer's H-1B are generally better positioned to secure sponsorship.

 Which cities in Ohio have the most nurse manager sponsorship jobs?